 - This drug may cause harm to an unborn baby.
 A pregnancy test will be done before you start this drug to show that you are NOT pregnant.

-- Men with a partner who may get pregnant must use birth control while taking this drug and for some time after the last dose.
-Use a condom and another form of birth control that you can trust.
+- If your sex partner may get pregnant, you must use birth control while taking this drug and for some time after the last dose.
+Use a condom and another form of birth control.
 Ask your doctor how long to use birth control.
 If your partner gets pregnant, call the doctor right away.